Welcome to today's edition of the Rush 24-7 podcast.

 No question about it, no discussion.

-And well, I shouldn't say nothing happened.
+And, well, I shouldn't say nothing happened.

-He was impeached, he uh was disbarred.
+He was disbarred.

-Some people are the disgraced former such and such, other people are I mean, just like really popular, just going across the country just, you know, kissing babies and raising money and saying hi to ladies.
+Other people are, I mean, just like really popular, just going across the country, just kissing babies and raising money and saying hi to ladies.

 That's what Bill does.

-He's uh supposed to be a sort of secret weapon for the campaign going around there now, despite all the stuff in the past.
+He's supposed to be a sort of secret weapon for the campaign going around there now, despite all the stuff in the past.

-If you that's the sort of thing you can talk about over open email, what really can't you talk about?
+If that's the sort of thing you can talk about over open email, what really can't you talk about?

-People were really fired up about the notion of anybody having their their cover blown, and yet here we are now with the possibility that this was in Clinton's open emails.
+People were really fired up about the notion of anybody having their cover blown.

 It just keeps getting worse and worse.

-And oh, we have the White House, by the way, for the first time actually admitting that this is a criminal probe, which we've all known all along.
+And oh, we have the White House, by the way, for the first time, actually admitting that this is a criminal probe, which we've all known all along.

 The FBI doesn't do security reviews.